Laragear/ReCaptcha/README.md

 This allows you to check different reCAPTCHA mechanisms using the same application, in different environments.

-> Captchavel already comes with v2 keys for local development.
+> ReCaptcha already comes with v2 keys for local development.
 For v3, you will need to create your own set of credentials once on production.

 ## Usage